RamblingMadMan/gapi/README.md

 possible flags that can be set at build time are

+##`DESTDIR`
+The directory the library will be installed to upon `make install`

+The name of `DESTDIR` is chosen for easier packaging with snapcraft

+default: `/usr/local/lib`

 ##`BUILD_DIR`
 The directory that the library will be built into